Rule of inference: Formal fallacies

+Affirming the consequent is a formal fallacy that resembles the valid rule of inference modus ponens.

 While rules of inference describe valid patterns of deductive reasoning, formal fallacies are invalid argument forms that involve logical errors.
 The premises of a formal fallacy do not properly support its conclusion: the conclusion can be false even if all premises are true.
 Formal fallacies often mimic the structure of valid rules of inference and can thereby mislead people into unknowingly committing them and accepting their conclusions.

 The formal fallacy of affirming the consequent concludes $P$ from the premises $P \to Q$ and $Q$, as in the argument "If Leo is a cat, then Leo is an animal.
 Leo is an animal.
 Therefore, Leo is a cat."
 This fallacy resembles valid inferences following modus ponens, with the key difference that the fallacy swaps the second premise and the conclusion.
 The formal fallacy of denying the antecedent concludes $\lnot Q$ from the premises $P \to Q$ and $\lnot P$, as in the argument "If Laya saw the movie, then Laya had fun.
 Laya did not see the movie.
 Therefore, Laya did not have fun."
 This fallacy resembles valid inferences following modus tollens, with the key difference that the fallacy swaps the second premise and the conclusion.
 Other formal fallacies include affirming a disjunct, the existential fallacy, and the fallacy of the undistributed middle.

 In various fields

 Rules of inference are relevant to many fields, especially the formal sciences, such as mathematics and computer science, where they are used to prove theorems.
 Mathematical proofs often start with a set of axioms to describe the logical relationships between mathematical constructs.
 To establish theorems, mathematicians apply rules of inference to these axioms, aiming to demonstrate that the theorems are logical consequences.
+They distinguish various types of proof based on the inferential strategy to arrive at a conclusion such as direct proof, proof by contradiction, and mathematical induction.
 Mathematical logic, a subfield of mathematics and logic, uses mathematical methods and frameworks to study rules of inference and other logical concepts.

 Computer science also relies on deductive reasoning, employing rules of inference to establish theorems and validate algorithms.
 Logic programming frameworks, such as Prolog, allow developers to represent knowledge and use computation to draw inferences and solve problems.
 These frameworks often include an automated theorem prover, a program that uses rules of inference to generate or verify proofs automatically.
 Expert systems utilize automated reasoning to simulate the decision-making processes of human experts in specific fields, such as medical diagnosis, and assist in complex problem-solving tasks.
 They have a knowledge base to represent the facts and rules of the field and use an inference engine to extract relevant information and respond to user queries.